maajid92/HealthApp/README.md

 # README

-This App is intended to create an environment that helps you to take your health and perform tasks like book appointments and view  about your booked appointments.
+This App is intended to create an environment that helps you to take your health and perform tasks like book doctor appointments and view  about your booked appointments.